jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/experiences/experience-5-four13.md

                             I will contend that conceptual integrity is the most important consideration in system design.
 It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
                         </p>
                         <p>
-                            "...
+                            ...
 I will certainly not contend that only the architects will have good architectural ideas.
 Often the fresh concept does come from an implementer or from a user.
 However, all my own experience convinces me, and I have tried to show, that <strong>the conceptual integrity of a system determines its ease of use</strong>.
 Good features and ideas that do not integrate with a system's basic concepts are best left out.
-If there appear many such important but incompatible ideas, one scraps the whole system and starts again on an integrated system with different basic concepts."
+If there appear many such important but incompatible ideas, one scraps the whole system and starts again on an integrated system with different basic concepts.
                         </p>
                     </blockquote>
                     <p>